-When demand resources are not dispatched during a mandatory response window, each CSP must test their portfolio to the levels of capacity commitment.60 A CSP picks the testing day, for one hour, on any non-holiday weekday during the applicable mandatory window.
+When demand resources are not dispatched during a mandatory response window, each CSP must test their portfolio to the levels of capacity commitment.72 A CSP picks the testing day, for one hour, on any non-holiday weekday during the applicable mandatory window.
 A CSP is able to retest if a resource fails to provide the required reduction by less than 25 percent.
 The ability of CSPs to pick the test time does not simulate emergency conditions.
 As a result, test compliance is not an accurate representation of the capability of the resource to respond to an actual PJM dispatch of the resource.
+Given that demand resources are now an annual product, multiple tests are required to ensure reduction capability year round.
 The MMU recommends that load management testing be initiated by PJM with limited warning to CSPs in order to more accurately represent the conditions of an emergency event.

-Table 6-26 shows the test penalties by delivery year by product type for the 2015/2016 Delivery Year through the 2017/2018 Delivery Year.
+Table 6-27 shows the test penalties by delivery year by product type for the 2015/2016 Delivery Year through the 2017/2018 Delivery Year.
 The shortfall MW are calculated for each CSP by zone.
 The weighted rate per MW is the average penalty rate paid per MW.
 The total penalty column is the sum of the daily test penalties by delivery year and type.
 The testing window for the limited product is open through September.
 The testing window for the extended summer, annual and Capacity Performance product is open through the end of the delivery year.